DomBom16/zenif/README.md

 # Zenif 0.3.0

 Zenif (pronounced "Zenith") is a cutting-edge Python library designed to enhance the efficiency and performance of your software development projects.
-Whether you’re an experienced developer or just beginning your coding journey, Zenif provides a robust suite of tools to simplify workflows, optimize code management, and deliver exceptional functionality.
+Whether you're an experienced developer or just beginning your coding journey, Zenif provides a robust suite of tools to simplify workflows, optimize code management, and deliver exceptional functionality.

 - [Zenif 0.3.0](#zenif-030)
   - [Installation](#installation)